 TOP Doctors for Primary Ovarian Insufficiency (POI)

 Primary ovarian failure is caused by a malformation or malfunction in the ovaries.
-In the healthy woman, ovarian failure occurs only after menopause, because the follicles are consumed and thus the hormone production is stopped.
+In the healthy woman, ovarian failure occurs only after menopause, because the follicles are consumed and as a result the hormone production is stopped.
 If the menopause occurs before the age of 35, it is called a "climacteric praecox."
 About 1 to 4% of women suffer from premature ovarian failure, which is also referred to as hypergonadotropic ovarian failure, or hypergonadotropic hypogonadism.

 In primary ovarian failure, FSH and LH concentrations in the blood are greatly increased.
 By quantifying it can be determined whether the values are in the normal range (10 to 15 mIU / ml) or increased (over 40 mIU / ml).